INTERSESSION PROGRAM IN HONG KONG

 - PROGRAM FEE is NON-REFUNDABLE once you apply and are accepted to a program.
 This fee is not a deposit towards tuition, rather a separate payment towards on-site logistical fees such as classroom rentals, speakers, overhead, some group activities, some meals and select ground transportation.

 Accepted students should apply immediately for any necessary tourist visas.
 Students are solely responsible for obtaining their own visas.
 If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Allison Howitt for a visa service referral.
 The information provided below applies to US citizens.
-If you are not a US citizen, click here to see if you need a visa.
+If you are not a US citizen, click here to see if you need a visa for Hong Kong and Macau.

 A valid passport is required for US citizens to enter Hong Kong.
 Hong Kong does not require US citizens to obtain a visa prior to arrival pending the duration of their trip does not exceed 90 days.
-Non-US citizens and students planning to travel into Mainland China will require an entry visa and should plan to apply through the Chinese Consulate.
+Non-US citizens and students planning to travel into Mainland China will require an entry visa and should plan to apply through the Chinese Consulate or a visa referral agency.

 For programs in Asia please contact: